bsibanda3/mywebclass-simulation/tests/Team_Responsibility_Outline.md

 # Outline
 I. Introduction

-    • Definition of repository collaboration in software development
+    • Definition of repository collaboration in MyWebClass.org development

-    • Benefits of repository collaboration in software development
+    • Benefits of repository collaboration in MyWebClass.org development

 II.
 Roles and Responsibilities of Team Members